MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-depth-counter.md

 # Overview

-Depth Counter counts the depth of every operations invoked in quantum program.
-All operations from `Microsoft.Quantum.Primitive` are expressed in terms of single qubit rotations, T gate, single qubit Clifford gates, CNOT gate and measurements of multi-qubit Pauli observables.
-User can set the depth for each of the primitive operations.
-By default all operations have depth 0 except T gate which has depth 1.This means that by default the T depth of operations is computed.
-Collected statistics are aggregated over edges of operations call graph.
+`Depth Counter` counts the depth of every operations invoked in a quantum program.
+All operations from `Microsoft.Quantum.Primitive` are expressed in terms of single qubit rotations, T gates, single qubit Clifford gates, CNOT gates and measurements of multi-qubit Pauli observables.
+Users can set the depth for each of the primitive operations.
+By default all operations have depth 0 except the T gate which has depth 1.This means that by default, only the T depth of operations is computed.
+Collected statistics are aggregated over all the edges of the operations call graph.
 Let us now compute T depth of CCNOT.
 We use the following Q# driver code:

 ```qsharp